 Step 2: Check your credit score

 Week 1.
-Once you know how much you owe and how much to budget, you can start considering which debt consolidation solution offers you the most value.
-Before you make a decision, you’ll need to consider which options you’re eligible for.
+Once you know how much you owe and how much to budget, consider which debt consolidation solution offers you the most value.
+Before you make a decision, consider which options you’re eligible for.

 Step 3: Compare, compare, compare

 Week 2.
 If you’re considering consolidating your debt, there are a few key questions you should ask yourself to determine which option is right for you:

 - When does the promotional offer end?
-If a balance transfer card comes with a 0% offer, it’s likely that it will only last for 6 to 24 months.
+If a balance transfer card comes with a 0% offer, it’s likely that it will only last for six to 24 months.
 Calculate whether you could repay your entire balance by the end of this period.
 If not, consider a debt consolidation loan or a card with a longer promotional period.

 - How much can I transfer?
 Most balance transfer credit cards only accept balance transfers up to a fixed amount (or a percentage of your total debt).

 - Who can I transfer from?
 Most providers won’t let you transfer balances from an existing account with the same bank.
 You might also find that you’re unable to transfer debts from partnered, affiliated or co-owned banks.
 Confirm which banks you can transfer between.

 - Other fees and features.
 For balance transfer cards, details such as the annual fee, interest rates on purchases and rewards programs could also impact how you use the card during and after the balance transfer is in place.

 - Eligibility requirements.
 Make sure you earn the minimum income requirement, have a good credit history and meet any other conditions before applying.